Kyrobi/Cynagen/rules.md

 ## 1. Do not grief.

 * Do not grief someone’s build.
-This includes structures of any kind, farm animals/captured mobs, and villagers.
+This includes any block, farm animals, captured mobs, and villagers.

 * Unless given explicit permission from a staff or the owner of the build, destroying anything placed by hand is considered griefing.